LovemoreC/Stands/README.md

 The backend persists the SQLite database using the named volume `sqlite_data` mounted at `/app/data` and reads environment values from `.env`.
 By default it allows requests from both `http://localhost:8080` and `http://localhost:5173` so the static dashboard and the Vite dev server can call the API.
 The frontend image is built with `VITE_API_BASE=http://web:8000`, which points API calls from the bundled code to the backend service on the Docker network.
+The `inbox-worker` service (defined in `docker-compose.yml`) runs `python -m app.inbox_runner` so inbound replies are processed alongside the API and frontend containers.

 ## Authentication